-1.4.2 PROGRAM APPROVAL PROCESS
+1.5.2 PROGRAM APPROVAL PROCESS

 The UTA Safety Department reviews this program upon the receipt of feedback, or if there is no feedback from the field, then annually.
-Proposed changes are circulated within the Safety Department, Maintenance of Way, Rail Services, and other select individuals.
-Upon consensus from all of the above, the proposed Program manual is distributed to the 214 Track Specialist at Federal Railroad Administration via email.
-FRA has 60 days to return comments and/or approval.
-Upon receipt of FRA approval, UTA publishes the program via email, SharePoint, and to external contractors via the UTA website.
+Proposed changes are circulated within the Safety Department, Maintenance of Way, Light Rail Operations, FrontRunner Operations, and other select individuals.
+Upon consensus from the above, the proposed Program manual is distributed to the 214 Track Specialist at Federal Railroad Administration via email.
+FRA has 60 days to return comments.
+UTA will publish the program via email, SharePoint, and to external contractors via the UTA website.